DevExpress/testcafe/CONTRIBUTING.md

 2. If you are going to address an existing issue, check the comment thread to make sure that nobody is working on it at the moment.

-3. Leave a comment saying that you are willing to fix this issue and if possible provide details on how you are going to do this.
+3. Leave a comment saying that you are willing to fix this issue, and if possible, provide details on how you are going to do this.

 4. Core team members may need to discuss the details of the proposed fix with you.
 As soon as you get the green light from them, leave a comment saying that you are currently working on this issue.